DivitMittal/Iris/README.md

 * **Resize**: Click and drag from the edge of the circle
 * **Hide**: Click the menu bar icon

+### Sound Indicator

+When the microphone is picking up sound, a visual indicator will appear around the mirror view.
+This feature is disabled by default.

 ## Camera Permissions

 On first launch, macOS will prompt you to grant camera access.
 If you deny permission:

 1. Open System Settings
 2. Go to Privacy & Security > Camera
 3. Enable camera access for Iris

 ## Development

 This is an LLM-agent-coded project.
 See [AGENTS.md](AGENTS.md) for development principles and [design/](design/) for feature specifications.

 ### Project Structure